Parallel-NetCDF/PnetCDF-Python/README.md

 # PnetCDF-python
 ### Overview
 PnetCDF-python is a [Python](http://python.org)/[numpy](http://numpy.org) interface to the PnetCDF, a high-performance parallel I/O library for accessing netCDF files.
-The python library is implemented on top of PnetCDF [C library](https://github.com/Parallel-netCDF/PnetCDF) and MPI
+This integration with Python allows for easy manipulation, analysis, and visualization of netCDF data using the rich ecosystem of Python scientific computing libraries, making it a valuable tool for python-based applications that requires high-performance access to netCDF files.
 ### More about PnetCDF-python

 At a granular level, PnetCDF-python is a library that consists of the following components: